katjam/tech-exeter-try-elm/PITCHME.md

 ---

 # About you
-## (Assumptions I'm making about you and your motivations)
+## (Assumptions I'm making about you)
 @ul

-- Fun
-- Safety
-- Efficiency
-- Trust
+- Don't mind having fun
+- Value safety & efficiency
+- Want to deserve trust
-- New tech is fun - but old tech is safer
+- Might think new tech is fun - but old tech is safer

 @ulend